UBC-MDS/compare_classifiers/README.md

 ## Usage

-`compare_classifiers` can be used to show confusion matrices and f1 scores for individual estimators, as well as f1 score for voting or stacking the estimators, as follows:
+`compare_classifiers` can be used to show confusion matrices and f1 scores for individual estimators, as well as f1 score for voting or stacking the estimators.
+We made a [tutorial with detailed documentation](https://compare-classifiers-524.readthedocs.io/en/latest/example.html) and here is a brief overview of how to use the package:

 ### Step 1: Read in Data and Initial Processing